 - Great Rift Valley

 Made up of a series of geographic trenches, the Great Rift Valley stretches over 3,500 miles from Lebanon in Asia to Mozambique in Africa.
 This world's natural wonder is highly active, featuring numerous volcanoes, hot springs, geysers, and earthquakes.
 In Africa, the valley is divided into the Western Rift Valley and the Eastern Rift Valley.
-While the Western Rift Valley is lined with towering mountains and sprawling lakes, the Eastern Rift Valley is bordered by Mount Kilimanjaro, Ngorongoro Crater, and the Empakai, Olmoti, and Lengai volcanoes in Tanzania.
+While the Western Rift Valley is lined with towering mountains and sprawling lakes, the Eastern Rift Valley is bordered by Mount Kilimanjaro, Ngorongoro Crater, Empakaai Crater, Olmoti Crater, and Ol Doinyo Lengai volcano in Tanzania.

 - The "Big 5"